aaronfrary/owlbear-tidy-text/README.md

 With the tool selected, clicking on an object (prop, character, etc.) either hides an existing label or restores a hidden label.

-Adding new text (in the usual manner) will overwrite any hidden text.

 The extension also includes "hide all" and "show all" buttons that can be used while the tool is active.

+If new text is added to an object that already has hidden text, the texts are concatenated on hide/show to avoid losing any data.

-## Building
+## Development

 To install dependencies run: